james028/Weather-application-in-Angular2/README.md

 Weather application made in Angular2.

-link:
+link: www.searchweather.pl

 I made weather application in Angular2.
 I use API from https://openweathermap.org/.

-In my app I made two linksks.
+In my app I made two links.
 We can see weather for any location and We can see weather for your current location.
 This app is full responsive.